mui/material-ui/docs/src/pages/components/pagination/pagination.md

 ### ARIA

 The root node has a role of "navigation" and aria-label "Pagination navigation" by default.
-The page items have an aria-label that identifies the purpose of the item ("go to first page", "oo to previous page", "go to page 1" etc.).
+The page items have an aria-label that identifies the purpose of the item ("go to first page", "go to previous page", "go to page 1" etc.).
 You can override these using the `getItemAriaLabel` prop.

 ### Keyboard